 Prague has always been one of Europe’s most beautiful and intriguing cities.
-Prague Christmas Market is one of the winter highlights with its wonderfully festive atmosphere and beautifully decorated squares.
+The Prague Christmas Market is a winter highlight with its festive atmosphere and decorated squares.

-Read on to find confirmed 2023 dates, all seven locations and what to expect while you’re there.
+Read on for the confirmed 2024 dates, details of all seven locations, and what to expect during your visit.

 Location: Old Town Square.